LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

 # Tools in the Framework

-  - ettercap-text-only -> Man in the Middle tool
+  - ettercap-graphical -> Man in the Middle tool
   - hping3 -> DoS/DDoS tool
   - Medusa -> Multi purpose Bruteforce tool
   - Patator -> Multi purpose Bruteforce tool (Not available on ArchLinux)